Tauropine dehydrogenase

-The 3 products of this enzyme are tauropine, NAD^{+}, and H_{2}O, whereas its 4 substrates are taurine, pyruvate, NADH, and H^{+}.
+The three substrates of this enzyme are tauropine, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are taurine, reduced NADH, pyruvic acid, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N2-(D-1-carboxyethyl)taurine:NAD+ oxidoreductase (taurine-forming).
 This enzyme is also called 2-N-(D-1-carboxyethyl)taurine:NAD+ oxidoreductase (taurine-forming).